-Of the 32 credit hours of coursework required for graduation, 18 hours must be taken in a real-time format.
-(Students should note that not all courses are offered at all locations.)
+The STM requires students to take advanced and/or specialized courses in their area of emphasis that may not be available by video conference and are thus offered only on the Dallas campus.
 In most cases it will be necessary for STM students to be enrolled in a minimum of three terms of study, which can include the summer term.